 The Admissions Committee prefers that all prerequisite courses are taken within the last 5 years; however this is not a requirement.
 If your courses are older than that, know that we recommend refreshing them.

 Questions regarding the transferring of courses from another institution should be addressed to the ECU Academic Counselor, Anthony Coutouzis firstname.lastname@example.org.

 CASPA starts accepting applications in April.
-We begin interviews starting in February.
+We begin interviews starting in October and ending in February.
+Our interviews in October and November are considered early interviews as part of the rolling admissions process.
 Our deadline for applications to be received by CASPA is September 1.

 No - an applicant cannot defer to an alternate year once accepted.